Fantasy Art School

 Want to see the process of how a real fantasy artist works from start to finish?
 This lesson is exactly what you are looking for.
 It even begins with a picture of the model that will be drawn!

 This lesson was submitted by guest artist David Dodson.
 My thanks to him for this awesome fantasy drawing lesson!
-He has an active and interesting Yahoo group devoted to fantasy art.
-You might want to check it out and join it here: DD Fantasy Art.
-I am a member.
-You can get daily updates, messages, art works and more.
-If you want to learn more you can also email David at: Note: All this work is copyright©David Dodson and cannot be reproduced in any way without his permission.
+If you want to learn more you can also email David at:

-It seems that drawing from actual models gives a better matural feel to my artwork.
+It seems that drawing from actual models gives a better natural feel to my artwork.
 So lately, more than ever, I have been using pictures I find in magazines or more often than not on the internet.
 I also use pictures I take of myself or my kids and pose in the desired position I am looking for.
 In this example, I used myself posing in the garage with a broom as a prop for what I was trying to achieve.

 Note from Will: David makes an excellent point here.
 With just a few props you can experiment and get some great fantasy poses.
 I recommend you start a collection of clippings that interest you and lots of pictures of different poses.
 It will help your artwork and your drawing a lot.
 If you have a digital camera you should use it a lot!